A Critical Look at Targeted Instruction Selection: Disentangling What Matters (and What Doesn't): Experiments and Analysis

 Overall, our results show that greedy round-robin (RR) selection works best under limited budget constraints, but these gains generally diminish as more examples are added.
 At larger budgets, optimal transport–based selection methods (UOT and KNN-KDE) provide greater benefits.
 In Appendix \ref{app:ablations}, we find that the performance trends observed in this experiment generalize to other models.
 For example, LESS (RR) performs best on BBH with Llama 3.2 3B and Qwen3 4B Base.
 We also observe that LESS (UOT) performs best on MMLU-Pro at high budgets with Olmo 3 7B Base.
-These results suggest that selection algorithms exhibit similar performance trends across models for particular target tasks. \looseness-1
+These results suggest that selection algorithms exhibit similar performance trends across models for particular target tasks.
+However, when we change the candidate pool to Dolci Instruct (Appendix \ref{app:dolci_instruct_ablations}), we see that no selection algorithms consistently show strong budget-dependent trends, which suggests the effect of selection algorithms are dependent on the candidate pool. \looseness-1